bodo-ai/Bodo/docs/docs/guides/dataframes/dataframes_intro.md

 We can immediately inspect the metadata of our lazy DataFrame such as the column names and data types.
 When `read_parquet` is called, Bodo opens the first couple parquet files in the dataset to infer the schema, which is typically pretty fast.

-We can also look at the plan for this DataFrame.
-Bodo uses DuckDB plans as an intermediary representation to perform optimizations using the DuckDB optimizer.
+We can also look at the plan for this DataFrame, which is just a single Parquet scan node.

 Finally, we can get the length of the dataset, which executes a small plan to scan the entire dataset and get the row count in each file without pulling any of the rows into memory.